-Rachel is a PhD candidate in the Classics program.
-Her dissertation considers ways that non-Greeks use physicality to express agency in the texts of Herodotus and Ctesias.
-She also pursues interests in Greek religion and identity in the ancient world more generally.
+Rachel is a Ph.D. candidate in the Classics program and will be defending her dissertation in May 2018.
+Her dissertation examines literary motifs related to the physical bodies of non-Greeks in Greek texts, arguing that Herodotus and Ctesias use these motifs to dismantle their presentation of autopsy as a reliable source of truth.
 Rachel received her M.A. in Classics from UW-Madison with a thesis exploring the eastern motifs connecting Hercules and Antony in the Aeneid.
 Before coming to Madison, she completed her A.B. in Classics at the College of Charleston in her home state of South Carolina.

 Mason received his B.A. in both Philosophy and Greek & Roman Studies (with honors) from Rhodes College in 2015 and his MA in Classics from the University of Wisconsin - Madison in 2017.
 His Master's thesis argues for the possibility of a rational political science in Cicero's De Re Publica using his literary correspondence as well as arguing for the influence and use of Aristotle's Nicomachean Ethics in this work.
 His research interests lie in ancient philosophy and its literary treatments, particularly in its reception and use by Roman authors, as well as in classical reception and modern philosophy and critical theory as it applies to ancient texts.
 Mason has taught courses in introductory Latin, Roman civilization, and an introduction to Western Civilization.

 Hikaru entered the Hebrew Bible program in 2014.
 He has earned his BA in Engineering from Tsukuba University, and BA and MA in Theology from Tokyo Christian University.
 His primary interest is in Classical Hebrew Linguistics.